MyOrder/MyOrder-Payments-iOS-SDK/README.md

 [self.navigationController pushViewController:vc animated:YES];
 ```

 Similarly to the wallet method, making a payment does not necessarily require login.
-However, If the user is not logged in, some payment methods will not be presented.
+However, If the user is not logged in, ~~some payment methods will not be presented~~ no payment methods will be presented.
 If login is required, then this method could potentially return a controller for login in, already set up for continuing with the payment when successfully logged in.

 ### Make a payment with a specific payment method